Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 They were much friendlier and more respectful with Vemik after they’d worked out the hurt he’d given them, and *everyone* was in a better mood after they had caught their breath.
 Though, he’d been a bit *too* rough with Genn, whose belly was cramping and sore from where Vemik had wrapped a leg around and crushed him breathless, but that was okay.
 Genn could still move and he’d get stronger from it, even if every step made him wince a little.

-“I’m sarry,” Vemik offered his hand.
+"I’m sarry," Vemik offered his hand.
 He didn’t want any bad feelings, so he was glad when Genn took it, and they pulled each other into a big, friendly hug.
-“Maybe I forget how strong I am.”
+"Maybe I forget how strong I am."

-“You didn’t forget,” Genn trilled with a wince.
-“You enjoyed every beat of that!”
+"You didn’t forget," Genn trilled with a wince.
+"You enjoyed every beat of that!"

 Vemik grinned sheepishly.
-“Maybe!
+"Maybe!
 But I can make up, ‘cuz we have a good roast going with berries and tanew nuts!
-Wanna eat and sleep before you go home?”
+Wanna eat and sleep before you go home?"

 *Nobody* would turn down an offer of free food and maybe fun with a friendly tribe!
 Especially *Vemik’s* tribe.
 His women were well-known to be young, strong, and *pretty,* after all...Vemik doubted anyone would begrudge sharing their huts tonight.
 Ferd and his men were strong and handsome!
 And good friends.
 Friends should *always* play together, if they could.